 The meat of the book – the story burning in you that’s ready to be released to the world.
 We’ll talk about the art of storytelling in another post – there’s just too much to say!
 However, once you’ve outlined the events of your story, one of the most exciting parts is translating the story into sequential art.

 Other aspects to consider also include the composition within each panel.
-There are many different angles to play around with.
-Challenge yourself to create interesting compositions for each frame!
+There are many different angles to play around with, so you can challenge yourself to create interesting compositions for each frame.

 Step 3.
 Illustrate the Front and Back Cover

 Look at your story – which is the most provocative, attention-grabbing scene?
 The front cover art should be enticing, mysterious, and attractive to your audience, without giving away spoilers.

 Since it is the first artwork that your potential readers will see, the front cover has to be immediately compelling in order to persuade your readers to pick it up.
 It also has to represent your story well because there’s nothing more disappointing than picking up a comic book with a brilliant cover, only to discover that the art inside is completely different.

 On the back cover, consider adding a synopsis, as well as more information on the book such as an ISBN, a barcode, a price tag, and your publisher’s logo.
 Of course, since this is an exercise in imagination, feel free to come up with your own details.